Zea10th/smapi/README.md

 + Used Apache Maven as a software project management and comprehension tool.
 + Used Spring Boot with Spring Security as a main frameworks.
 + Database is PostgreSQL.
-+ API Documentation is made on Swagger.
++ :negative_squared_cross_mark: API Documentation is made on Swagger.